-In Liver Transplant Surgery, matching the blood group of the donor with the recipient is of utmost importance.
-Many patients who have some family member willing to donate liver face the problem of blood group incompatibility.
+In Liver Transplant Surgery in India, matching the blood group of the donor with the recipient is of utmost importance.
+Many patients who have some family member willing to donate liver face the problem of blood group incompatibility for a liver transplant surgery in India.
 One solution to this problem is Swap Donation.
 In this the Living Donors of two patients can be swapped.
-If a close relative of patient A has blood compatibility with patient B and the close relative of patient B has blood compatibility with patient A then swap liver transplant is possible.
+If a close relative of patient A has blood compatibility with patient B and the close relative of patient B has blood compatibility with patient A then swap liver transplant is possible at Livcure Centre for Liver and Gastro Diseases in India.

 Due to the problems in availability of a compatible Liver Donor amongst close relatives and the urgency of the Liver Transplant Surgery in India, the surgery is sometimes done with incompatible Blood Group.